tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

     adb push apps/packages/demos/music_player/res /data/
     ```

 2. Exit the emulator.

-3. Re-run the steps from [3.
-Start the Emulator and Push Resources](#3-start-the-emulator-and-push-resources) and [4.
-Start the Music Player](#4-start-the-music-player).
+3. Re-run the steps from [Start the Emulator and Push Resources](#3-start-the-emulator-and-push-resources) and [Start the Music Player](#4-start-the-music-player).